-Information about the exploitation rate of wild salmon in the Gulf of Finland mixed-stock fisheries is limited, and there is general lack of knowledge about the level of mixing of stocks during migrations between the Gulf of Finland, the Main Basin, and the Gulf of Bothnia.
-New genetic information on stock composition in catch samples from the Finnish coastal salmon fishery (ICES, 2018), and a similar planned study with respect to salmon catches from the Estonian coastal fishery, may eventually help in determining the level of mixing in the Gulf of Finland catches.
+Information about the exploitation rate of wild salmon in the Gulf of Finland mixed-stock fisheries is limited, and there is a general lack of knowledge about the level of stock mixing during migrations between the Gulf of Finland, the Main Basin, and the Gulf of Bothnia.

-The establishment of a wild index river, where electrofishing and counting of smolts and spawners is regularly carried out, is needed in the Gulf of Finland.
-Currently all of these variables are monitored only in the mixed river Pirita (Estonia), where a monitoring programme has been in place since 2014 (renewed for the period 2018-2019).
+The establishment of a wild index river, where both electrofishing and the counting of smolts and spawners is regularly carried out, is needed in the Gulf of Finland.
+All of these variables are currently monitored only in the mixed river Pirita (Estonia), where a monitoring programme has been in place since 2014 (renewed for the period 2018-2019).